 With my, almost 40 plus years of serious study of music and 20 plus years of private teaching.
 I'm more than sure — I guarantee I can help you achieve your goals.

 I haven't toured the world ( played a bunch of USA `Ukulele festivals ) or played with this player and that player that you might know - so no name dropping here.
 I made a decision to stay at home, close to family and not travel.
-I've made a living as a professional musicians and involved in music regionally and locally.
+I've made a living as a professional musician and have been involved in music regionally and locally.
 And, with the Internet world wide.

 If you want to know if I have to chops to back it up - I DO ( listen to my How About More Uke CD ).